 If a toner cartridge has been damaged along one of the sides so that the plastic slots have broken off, then it may not correctly sit inside the printer.
 Similar to the previous reason for the supply memory issue, the contacts won’t correctly connect, and the only way to fix this problem is to replace the toner cartridge with a new one.

 Your printer manufacturer will regularly update your printer with new software of firmware.
 If the software is out of date for any reason, you may get an error.
 Visit google and type ‘[your printer model] firmware’ in the search bar and download the latest one for your computer / printer.
 Once updated this can often fix many printer problems.
 You can find the latest firmware updates on the HP website here.

-One final possible reason for the supplies memory error message can be caused when you install a compatible or remanufactured toner cartridge and the data stored on the cartridge micro chip is out of date.
+One final possible reason for the supply memory error message can be caused when you install a compatible or remanufactured toner cartridge and the data stored on the cartridge microchip is out of date.

 The printer firmware can then deliver the supply memory error message and the only way to fix this problem is to get the company you purchased the cartridge from to replace it with a new one.